Izel/movies/README.md

 3. Graph the result.

 ## The final output
-Solution is a DataFrame ready to operate with.
+Solution for both cases is a DataFrame ready to operate with.

+**Tassk 1**

 MovieID|               Title|Year|Gender|        Avg_rating
 ---|---|---|---|---|